 “I know” she said.

 I didn’t know what to say next.
 I thought about when my grandma had died and my mom called me to tell me that.
 My grandma had been sick for years with Alzheimers and it took her a long time to die.
 I had ended that phone call with, “I love you.”
 So I said, “I love you Mom.”
 The words sounded like they were coming from a robot.
-There was no place for those words in this conversation.
+They didn’t make any sense right now.

 She didn’t say anything back.
 I felt like cardboard.
 Then she said, “Don’t drive home.”